geogardenclub/geogardenclub.github.io/docs/develop/alpha-release/badges.md

 | 2     | a.
 There are Observations indicating at least three of the practices for  two calendar years.                                                               |
 | 3     | a.
 There are Observations indicating at least three of the practices for three or more calendar years. |

+#### Implementation notes

+Triggered as part of Observation mutation.

+Requires WithGardenData.

 ### Sustainable Soil

 #### General Criteria